 ‘The Lowland’ is the story of two brothers and through them explores the themes of – love, identity, and family.
 The book echoes a melancholic and somber tone as it presents the two conflicting perspectives – idealistic and pragmatic.

 This is Jhumpa Lahiri’s second novel, after the much acclaimed ‘Namesake’.
 Indeed, it is different from her previous works – ‘Interpreter of Maladies’, ‘Namesake’ and ‘Unaccustomed Earth’.
 The story in ‘The Lowland’ is primarily set in India before moving to America, and it amalgamates the Naxalbari movement and a divergent stream of aspirations of the educated Bengali Indian youth.

 ‘The Lowland’ was published in 2013 and was shortlisted for Man Booker Prize that year.
-When I read ‘The Lowland’ back then, I was in love with Udayan’s romanticism for the Communist thoughts and his passion for a revolution.
+When I read ‘The Lowland’ back then, I was in love with Udayan’s romanticism for Communist thoughts and his passion for a revolution.
 His impulsive and uncaring attitude overshadowed Subhash, his elder brother in the whole story.
-Subhash’s invisible presence in the family, with his mother, wife, and later his daughter felt so understated.
-But, the second read made me realize the importance of subtleties in Subhash’s character.
+Subhash’s invisible presence in the family, living with his mother, wife, and later his daughter felt so understated.
+But a second read made me realize the importance of subtleties in Subhash’s character.

 ‘The Lowland’ is about Subhash and Udayan, the two brothers, and Gauri, the female protagonist who plays an instrumental role in altering their lives.